ctrlplusb/monilla/readme.md

 ## 1. Introduction

-This is a CLI tool that aids in managing the dependencies and cross package references within your Node.js based [monorepo](https://monorepo.tools).
+Monilla is CLI tool which enables the development of clean Node.js based [monorepos](https://monorepo.tools).

 It does this **without** the use of workspaces or hoisting.
-We manage the dependencies, for each package within your monorepo, utilising as close to a vanilla npm experience as we can achieve.

-This means there is more duplication of dependencies across your packages, but we feel that there is an increased predictability, as well as a reduction in risk of dealing with complex dependency resolution bugs that were created due to dependency hoisting.
+Instead, it treats each of your monorepo packages as though they were independent packages.
+This results in more copies of 3rd party dependencies installed across your packages, however, it also promotes increased predictability within the scope of each of your packages.
+Dependency updates to one package should not affect another.

 We lean heavily into a "standard" npm experience and promote the capability for packages to be easily lifted in or out of your monorepo.